-^{10.} The thresholds are 250 employees before 1999, 500 for 1999-2003, and 1,000 after 2003.
+10 The thresholds are 250 employees before 1999, 500 from 1999 to 2003, and 1,000 after 2003.

-We also use the Longitudinal Business Database (LBD) to construct measures of local-level employer concentration, as described below.
-The LBD is a comprehensive data set of manufacturing and nonmanufacturing establishments in the United States, tracking more than 5 million establishments per year.
-The data set provides plant-level number of employees, annual payroll, industry classification, and geographic location (for example, counties and states).
+5 million establishments per year.
+The dataset provides plant-level number of employees, annual payroll, industry classification, and geographic location (for example, counties and states).
 We use the LBD rather than the ASM and CMF data to construct measures of labor market concentration since the LBD tracks nearly the entire population of establishments at a yearly frequency.
-In contrast, the ASM tracks a varying subset of plants over time (due to random sampling), while the CMF is constructed at only a five-year frequency.
+In contrast, the ASM tracks a varying subset of plants over time (due to random sampling) while the CMF is constructed only at a five-year frequency.

-In our analysis we also use a set of common control variables standard among research analyzing plant-level data employing the CMF and ASM data sets (see, for example, Schoar 2002).
+In our analysis we also use a set of common control variables standard among research analyzing plant-level data employing the CMF and ASM datasets (see, for example, Schoar 2002).
 Specifically, firm size is measured by the log number of plants of a given firm, while firm segment size, defined at the firm-industry level, is measured by the log number of plants belonging to the firm in a given industry.
 Plant age is defined as the number of years since a plant's inception-identified by the flag for plant inception in the LBD-or its first appearance in the CMF or ASM database, whichever is the earliest.
-The starting year is censored in 1972 when the coverage of the census databases begins.
+The starting year is censored in 1972 when the coverage of the Census databases begins.

 We require each plant observation to have variables necessary to estimate average wages, labor productivity, and labor value added.
-Specifically, we require that plant observations include information on total value of shipments, production-worker equivalent hours, total wages, number of employees (both production and nonproduction), and material and energy costs.
-Because our identification strategy relies on withinfirm variation in wages and employer concentration across plants, we require that firmyears have at least two plants under their ownership.
+Specifically, we require that plant observations include information on total value of shipments, production-worker equivalent hours, total wages, number of employees (both production and nonproduction), and material and energy costs.11 Because our identification strategy relies on within-firm variation in wages and employer concentration across plants, we require that firm-years have at least two plants under their ownership.
 In addition, we require that each plant-year have a one-year lagged observation, which is needed to compute changes in average wages and productivity in part of our analysis.
-Our selection procedure yields approximately 946,000 plant-years over the sample period 1978-2016.
-12
+Our selection procedure yields approximately 946,000 plant-years over the sample period 1978-2016.12